hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 ### Quota limitation

 Hide the action, but provide instructions or shortcuts to upgrading or removing used quota if necessary.
-Add CTA that directs to a form if possible, so the user can make a request.
+Add a CTA that directs to a form if possible, so the user can make a request.

 The HVN quota has been met and none are in regions supported by Consul.

 ### Feature is not ready